 “We want to know what kinds of impact — good and bad — these flares have on the early lives of planets,” said co-author Eric Feigelson, also of Penn State.
 “Flares this powerful can have major implications.”

 Over the past two decades, scientists have argued that these giant flares can help “give” planets to still-forming stars by driving gas away from disks of material that surround them.
-This can trigger the formation of pebbles and other small rocky material that is a crucial step for planets to form.
+This can trigger the formation of pebbles and other small rocky materials that is a crucial step for planets to form.

 On the other hand, these flares may “take away” from planets that have already formed by blasting any atmospheres with powerful radiation, possibly resulting in their complete evaporation and destruction in less than 5 million years.